Physics-Comp/Health_Tracker/README.md

 ---
 ### API Functions with Examples
 #### prelimData():
 Extract preliminary data from Health API.
 The prelimData function outputs the number of data entries for a specific health metric (listed in the dictionary above) along with the first and last date for which we have data.
 The function also has a built-in test case to determine if entries for any particular health metric are missing.
-To exploit the following function pass health metric as a string argument in prelimData.
+To exploit the following function pass health metric as a string argument in prelimData function.

 ```python
 prelim = prelimData('Health Metric')